superChing/elasticmining.github.io/README.md

 ## Add New Posts
 -----
+Make sure you still in the branch `develop`

 1. Copy the template `0000-00-00-template.md` from `_drafts` to `_posts` and rename the file name as your will
 2. Edit the post description in the header